Chapter 19: Underwater journey

 While he was thinking about that, the Horsea swarm swam away and instead there was another Sharpedo swarm surrounding him.

 “Gyarados!
 Attack!”
 Mark said when he saw the sharks.
 But nothing came out of the ball.
-Gyarados was still offended that Mark called him an idiot.
+Gyarados was still offended that Mark called it an idiot.

 “Oh no!
 Gyarados, you have to...”
 But Gyarados still refused to go out of the ball.